Disentangling nuclear structure through multiparticle azimuthal correlations in high-energy isobar collisions: Abstract

 \section{Abstract}

-Correlations between event-by-event fluctuations in the amplitudes of flow harmonics offer a novel way to access initial state properties in heavy-ion collisions.
-We have extensively predicted correlations in different flow harmonics based on multiparticle cumulants in $^{96}$Ru+$^{96}$Ru and $^{96}$Zr+$^{96}$Zr collisions at $\sqrt{s_{NN}} =$ 200 GeV from a multiphase transport model.
-The state-of-the-art correlated nuclear distributions for the isobars were used to show the difference in nuclear deformations and neutron skin thickness, which have distinct characteristics seen in multiparticle azimuthal correlation.
-We also found a minimal effect of the shear viscosity effect on these multiparticle azimuthal correlations.
-Therefore, these studies could also serve as an additional tool for understanding the nature of the initial state fluctuations and nuclear structure, as well as input for possible in-depth dynamical studies for experimental measurement. \keywords{Multiparticle azimuthal correlations \and heavy ion collisions \and nuclear structure}
+Event-by-event fluctuations in the amplitudes of flow harmonics offer a novel approach to probing the initial-state characteristics in heavy-ion collisions.
+In this study, we conduct a systematic investigation of correlations among various flow harmonics utilizing multiparticle cumulants in $^{96}$Ru+$^{96}$Ru and $^{96}$Zr+$^{96}$Zr collisions at $\sqrtsnn =$ 200 GeV within the framework of a multiphase transport model.
+Correlated nuclear density distributions specific to the isobar systems are incorporated to evaluate the sensitivity of selected observables to variations in nuclear deformation and neutron skin thickness.
+The analysis reveals that multiparticle azimuthal correlations are responsive to these nuclear structure features, predominantly in the most central collision events.
+Furthermore, the examined correlations exhibit shallow dependence on the assumed shear viscosity values.
+These findings provide a quantitative evaluation of the extent to which multiparticle flow observables can discern nuclear structure effects in isobar collisions and offer valuable guidance for future detailed dynamical investigations and experimental measurements.